Clinical-Genomics/genmod/README.md

 ###Distribution###

-- GENMOD now includes db like files in the genmod/annotations folder, this is the exon and genome definitions from ftp://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz.
+- GENMOD now includes db like files in the genmod/annotations folder, this is the exon and gene definitions from ftp://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz.

 If the user wants to use another annotation: